Cohen’s in simple linear regression models

 [1] 0.6963895

 Note, however, that the approach using residuals won’t work in a multiple regression setting where the residual variance is going to be smaller due to the other predictors present in the model.
-Nevertheless, I hope that this way of thinking about Cohen’s \(d\) helps to understand and memorize the basic idea.
+Nevertheless, I hope that this way of thinking about Cohen’s

 Finally, a word of caution: The code above is intended just for illustration purposes.
 For serious uses, I recommend existing R packages such as the effsize